What is Supply Chain Security?

 Real-World Example: The Equifax Data Breach (2017) While often cited as a failure to patch, this incident fundamentally illustrates a Runtime Injection attack via a supply chain dependency.
 Equifax was running a version of the Apache Struts framework with a known flaw (CVE-2017-5638) in how it parsed HTTP headers.

 Attackers exploited this by sending web requests with malicious commands injected into the Content-Type header.
-The running application parsed the header and immediately executed the code within it, allowing attackers to bypass authentication entirely.
+The running application parsed the header and immediately executed the code within it,

 Core Mitigation Principles of Supply Chain Security